 Categories of Membership

-Additionally, there is a category for Observer organizations.
-This includes international organizations, such as the Organisation for Economic Co-operation and Development (OECD) and International Finance Corporation, or industry and trade associations, such as the ICMM — International Council on Mining and Metals.
+In addition to Members, there is a category for Observer organizations.
+These include international organizations, such as the Organisation for Economic Co-operation and Development (OECD) and the International Finance Corporation, as well as industry and trade associations, such as the International Council on Mining and Metals (ICMM).

 See the full list of our Members and Observers here.

-There are two membership tiers – Engaged and Full Members.
+There are two membership tiers: Engaged Members and Full Members.
 New applicants need to first apply to become an Engaged Member.
-Once approved, Engaged Members are expected to contribute around VPSHR implementation, and strengthen their own implementation processes.
-Engaged Members can seek advice and support from the VPI Secretariat and other Members on such implementation efforts, and may be required to pay a reduced membership fee.
-However, Engaged Members do not have voting rights within the Initiative.
+Once approved, Engaged Members are expected to deepen their commitment and fully implement the VPSHR throughout their operations.
+Engaged Members can seek advice and support with their implementation efforts from the VPI Secretariat and other Members, and they may be required to pay a reduced membership fee.
+Engaged Members do not have voting rights within the Initiative.

 Applying for Membership

-Applicants must first demonstrate that they meet the entry criteria for the category they are applying to.
-Applicants of each category should refer to the respective Framework for Admission, available below, for information and guidance on the entry criteria and the application process.
+Applicants must first demonstrate that they meet the entry criteria for their category.
+Applicants should refer to their category’s Framework for Admission, available below, for information and guidance on the entry criteria and the application process.

-All applications should be submitted in writing to applications@voluntaryprinciples.org.
-The VPI Secretariat is available to address questions and provide more information to applicants before and throughout the process.
+All applications must be submitted by email to applications@voluntaryprinciples.org.
+The VPI Secretariat is available to answer questions and provide more information to applicants before and throughout the application process.

 Application Timeframe

-The VPI has two application windows, closing on March 31 and September 15 of each year.
-Applications sent after each window closes will be assessed during the next cycle.
-Typically, a successful application process takes several months (up to a year) from the window close date to acceptance.
+The VPI has two application windows, ending March 31 and September 15 of each year.
+Applications sent after each window will be assessed during the next cycle.
+Typically, a successful application process takes several months from the window close date to acceptance.

 Review Process